 The working of both are quite similar as both are used to share data and information by connecting with other devices.
 But Bluetooth is a younger technology and is not much effective in terms of speed as compared to wireless LAN which is very fast in processing and transmitting data from one device to another device.

-Wireless LAN is operated by individuals, not by large scale providers.
-The main goal of wireless LAN is to replace office cabling and additionally to introduce higher flexibility for ad-hoc communication.
+Wireless LAN is operated by individuals, not by large-scale providers.
+The main goal of wireless LAN is to replace office cabling and additionally introduce higher flexibility for ad-hoc communication.

 Until relatively recently, wireless LAN was a little used.
 The reasons for this included high prices, low data rates, occupational safety concerns, and licensing requirements.